Coleco stands for: COnnecticut

 E.g. USA, Canada, England, Ireland (ADAM), Taiwan and Hong Kong.

-Actually had Coleco planned to launch their
+Coleco had actually planned to launch

-Cosmic Avenger for ColecoVision, but that was not
+“Cosmic Avenger” as the first game for the ColecoVision, but that was not

 Yamauchi demanded to Coleco within 24 hours to pay $ 200.000,- and $ 2,-